learning2hash/learning2hash.github.io/tutorial.md

 The above code will produce a mean precision@10 of 0.42 for a radius of 2.
 As we increase the Hamming radius we increase the quality of the retrieval, at the expense of checking many more candidate nearest neighbours.
 This means that, on average, given a list of 10 returned images, 40% of those will be relevant to the query when we use a Hamming radius of 2.
 This is reasonable performance, especially since the hyperplanes were generated randomly!

 ![LSH Precision@10](./lsh_precision10.png)

+As the Hamming radius increases from 0 to 10 we start retrieving more and more images from the database in our candidate set, and this leads to a corresponding sharp increase in the query time which will approach a standard brute force search when the candidate set equals the entire database.

 ![LSH Time](./lsh_time.png)

 We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.
 To recap we will be developing the supervised learning to hash model [Graph Regularised Hashing](https://learning2hash.github.io/publications/moran2015agraph/).